-If You Have OA, You May Also Have X, Y, or Z
+If You Have Osteoarthritis, You May Also Have…

-“Comorbidity” refers to the existence of more than one disease or chronic condition in a single patient at a single moment of time.
-Also known as “multi-morbidities”, as many as 25% of Americans live with two or more chronic conditions.
+“Comorbidity” refers to the existence of more than one disease or chronic condition in a single patient at a moment.
+Also known as “multi-morbidities,” as many as 25% of Americans live with two or more chronic conditions.

 OBESITY & OSTEOARTHRITIS

 The cycle between OA, debilitating pain, and obesity is vicious.
 Due to the severe joint pain experienced by OA sufferers, many people reduce their physical activity to minimize pain.
 This causes a dangerous chain reaction, leading to higher rates of disability, management, and obesity.
 Obesity worsens OA due to the added stress it puts on weight-bearing joints like the hips and knees.
 This stress causes more pain, resulting in even more limited physical activity.
 As such, the cruel cycle of pain continues, gradually worsening over time.